DavisLCVB/SwingPlus/readme.md

 components will be added over time.

 Notes:
 - This library was created for `Java 21`.
-It may not work with older versions.
+But has a jar for `Java 8`

 ## Components